johnturnerTCC/aws-iamctl/README.rst

 resources.
-For more information about drift detection, see `Detecting Unmanaged Configuration Changes to Stacks and Resources <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift.html>`__. we welcome any pull requests for issues and enhancements.
+For more information about drift detection, see `Detecting Unmanaged Configuration Changes to Stacks and Resources <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift.html>`__.
+ We welcome any pull requests for issues and enhancements.

 .. |image0| image:: .//media/image1.png
    :width: 6.5in